What Is 3 4 Lb

 Q1: How do I accurately measure 3/4 lb?

 A: The best way to accurately measure 3/4 lb is using a kitchen scale that measures in pounds and ounces or grams.
 If you don't have a scale, you can use a measuring cup, provided you know the weight density of the substance you're measuring.
-However, this method is less precise.
+That said, this method is less precise.

 Q2: What are some everyday objects that weigh approximately 3/4 lb?